m-nakada/DropResize/README.md

-DropResize
+Dropi
 ==========

-DropReize — a tool for resizeing image file for OS X.
+Dropi — a tool for resizeing image file for OS X.

 Requirements
 ===
-**DropReize** requires OS X 10.10 or greater.
+**Dropi** requires OS X 10.10 or greater.

 Installation
 ===
-To install the latest version of DropReize, you can download [here](https://github.com/m-nakada/DropResize/releases).
+To install the latest version of Dropi, you can download [here](https://github.com/m-nakada/Dropi/releases).

 Usage
 ===